How to Pay Fewer Taxes When Selling a Business in California

 There are a few key things to keep in mind when selling your business, tax-wise:

-- Make sure you understand the tax consequences of the sale.
+1. Ensure you understand the tax implications of the sale.
 To ensure you’re taking all necessary measures to reduce your tax burden, seek advice from an accountant or lawyer specializing in this field.

-- Be aware of your company’s “tax basis.”
-The tax basis is the amount that will be used to calculate how much tax you’ll have to pay on the sale.
+2. Be aware of your company’s “tax basis.”
+The tax basis is the amount used to calculate the tax liability on the sale.
 To lower your tax burden, ensure this figure is as low as feasible.

-- There are a few methods to minimize or avoid taxes when selling your company.
-For example, you can make the sale seem like a “like-kind exchange” to defer taxes on the sale proceeds.
+3. There are a few methods to minimize or avoid taxes when selling your company.
+For example, you can structure the sale as a “like-kind exchange” to defer taxes on the sale proceeds.
 Alternatively, you may establish an “Assignment Trust” to distribute tax payments over several years.

-By following these guidelines and being aware of the tax consequences of a sale, you can reduce your tax burden while keeping more money in your pocket.
+By following these guidelines and being aware of the tax implications of a sale, you can minimize your tax burden while retaining more money in your pocket.

 With a certified business intermediary on your side, we feel confident that you will determine the business’s worth and successfully sell it in California at the highest price.